Redocly/redocly-cli/docs/guides/replace-servers-url.md

 ## Configure the plugin for use

-To use the decorator, register your `plugins` and `decorators` in the [Redocly configuration file](../configuration/index.md).
+To use the decorators, register your `plugins` and `decorators` in the [Redocly configuration file](../configuration/index.md).

-- In your Redocly configuration file, add this information:
+- In your Redocly configuration file, register your plugins and decorators:

 ```yaml
 apis: